The Squeeze technique is one of the oldest self-help techniques developed to help guys with premature ejaculation.

 The squeeze technique is just one of several classic methods to improve your self-control.
 And in many ways it’s probably the hardest and most unnatural to do.

+Fortunately there are other techniques you can try, such as kegels and the stop and start method.
 It’s also essential to understand the psychological and biological processes that can contribute to the problem of premature ejaculation.